 After making her first vintage "rogue-style" in 2015, the first official vintage of La Villana was produced in 2016 with the equivalent of 2.5 hectares of vines spread across six parcels.
 In 2017, Joy planted about 1.5 hectares on her farm, all ancient white varietals planted on a gorgeous amphitheater overlooking the Bolsena lake.
 A hectare of red will be planted in 2018.

 The name of the estate, La Villana, is a derogatory slang term shepherds use for farmers.
 Joy just so happened to have married a local shepherd, so the name is a playful riff on her home life.
-The joke extends to the wines' beautiful hand-drawn labels by children's book author/illustator Jamison Odone; each label represents a friendly sheep involved in a step of the winemaking process.
-The wines themselves also follow this lighthearted approach, and are just as playful in the glass.
+The joke extends to the wines' beautiful hand-drawn labels by children's book author/illustator Jamison Odone: each label represents a friendly sheep involved in a step of the winemaking process.
+The wines themselves follow this lighthearted approach, and are just as playful as the labels.

 This interview with Joy Kull took place at our New York offices in June, 2017.

 This may be stating the obvious, but you are not Italian.
 Can you tell us how you ended up making wine in Lazio?

 My parents are Swiss, but moved to US 30+ years ago.
 I was born and raised in Connecticut, and knew early on that I wanted to be part of wine world.
 I’d originally thought hotels, which I went to school for.
 Then it shifted to restaurants, then more specifically to wine.
 This shift happened after working a summer at my father’s newly opened wine shop.